AGlowczewska/SK2/readme.txt

 VISION OF FINAL VERSION:
 *fully based on PyQT client interface made for sending images and messages to other clients connected to server *server written in c/cpp
-*every client will connect to server by one, choosen port; client can write his own nickname *server will send back new port, where stable connection will be established (every client will have his unique port) *server will send forward message of new user in system *client interface will automaticaly update 'users_list'
+*every client will connect to server by one, chosen port; client can write his own nickname *server will send back new port, where stable connection will be established (every client will have his unique port) *server will send forward message of new user in system *client interface will automaticaly update 'users_list'